elunna/nerfhack-changelog/README.md

 * Enable **full options** by default.
 * Changed the symbol for **sinks** back to #
 * The hero's color reflects their race (SLASH'EM)
+* Suggest donation amount (relative to XP level) when #chatting to priests.
+* Escape from controlled polymorph prompt no longer causes random poly (from xNetHack).

 ## New config options
 * **showdamage:** Displays damage and flanking bonuses/penalties